Students sitting on grass in front of Rotunda

 Connecting academics and operations is a unique strength of higher education to lead and innovate sustainability solutions.
 At UVA, faculty, students and staff partner on a range of experiential projects in several courses to connect global ideas to local implementation, strengthening both curricula and the stewardship of Grounds.

-The Decarbonization Academy, launched in the summer of 2022 under the Committee on Sustainability’s Teaching and Research Subcommittee.
-The academy paired students who want hands-on learning experiences with faculty and staff to design a range of projects geared specifically toward helping the University achieve its goals of being and carbon neutral by 2030 and fossil fuel free by 2050.
+The Decarbonization Academy continued in its third summer in 2024.
+The academy pairs students who want paid, hands-on learning experiences with faculty and staff to design a range of projects geared specifically toward helping the University achieve its goals of being carbon neutral by 2030 and fossil fuel-free by 2050.